Cloud and database icons connected to form a modern data capture system.

 Many modern systems, especially those for intelligent document processing, actually combine several of these methods to handle a wide variety of documents and data types.
 By understanding the core technologies, you can make a more informed decision about which approach will work best for your business processes.
 Let's walk through some of the most common data capture methods you'll encounter.

-Optical Character Recognition (OCR)
+Reading Text with Optical Character Recognition (OCR)

 At its core, Optical Character Recognition (OCR) is a technology that transforms images of text into actual, machine-readable text data.
 As one guide explains, OCR "converts different types of documents, such as scanned paper documents, PDF files, or images captured by a digital camera, into editable and searchable data."
 Imagine you have a stack of paper invoices or a PDF of a signed contract.
 You can't copy-paste text from them or search for a specific clause.
 OCR technology scans the document, recognizes the characters, and creates a digital version you can edit, search, and analyze.
 This is a foundational step for any organization looking to digitize its archives and automate document-based workflows.

-Intelligent Character Recognition (ICR)
+Capturing Handwriting with Intelligent Character Recognition (ICR)

 Intelligent Character Recognition (ICR) takes OCR a step further.
 It’s an advanced version of the technology specifically designed to recognize handwritten text.
 Because handwriting varies so much from person to person, ICR uses machine learning to interpret different styles, cursive, and print.
 The system actually "learns from the input they receive, improving their accuracy over time."
 This makes it incredibly useful for processing things like handwritten customer feedback forms, insurance claims, or patient intake paperwork.
 While OCR is great for standardized, printed text, ICR is the solution for deciphering the nuances of human handwriting and turning it into structured data.

-Optical Mark Recognition (OMR)
+Processing Forms with Optical Mark Recognition (OMR)

 You've almost certainly encountered Optical Mark Recognition (OMR) before, probably while taking a multiple-choice test.
 OMR is the technology used to "read marked data from forms, such as surveys or tests."
 It works by detecting the presence or absence of a mark in a specific, predefined area.
 Unlike OCR or ICR, OMR doesn't read characters or words.
 Instead, it simply registers a "yes" or "no" for each marked spot.
 This makes it extremely fast and accurate for collecting responses in a highly structured format, making it a go-to for processing standardized tests, customer satisfaction surveys, and election ballots.